theandersonfonseca/theandersonfonseca/README.md

 ___

 ### 👨🏾‍💻 About me:
-- About two years studying front-end development
+- Two years studying front-end development
 - Focused on JavaScript and its entire ecosystem
 - I'm currently learning Node.js/Express, GraphQL and Apollo